 The CIPP/E training gives you a comprehensive GDPR knowledge, perspective and understanding to ensure compliance and data protection success in Europe.
 This training is an opportunity to learn about critical privacy concepts that are also integral to the CIPP/E exam.
 While not purely a ‘test prep’ course, this training is appropriate for professionals who plan to certify, as well for those who want to deepen their data protection knowledge.
 Both the training and the exam are based on the same body of knowledge.

-The Principles of Data Protection in Europe training covers the essential pan-European and national data protection laws, as well as industry-standard best practices for compliance with these laws.
+This course covers the principles of data protection in Europe, the essential pan-European and national data protection laws, as well as industry-standard best practices for compliance with these laws.

-Principles of Data Protection in Europe covers the essential pan-European and national data protection laws, as well as industry-standard best practices for corporate compliance with these laws.
+The CIPP/E – Principles of Data Protection in Europe course covers the essential pan-European and national data protection laws, as well as industry-standard best practices for corporate compliance with these laws.
 Those taking this course will gain an understanding of the European model for privacy enforcement, key privacy terminology and practical concepts concerning the protection of personal data and trans-border data flows.

 The training is based on the body of knowledge for the IAPP’s ANSI accredited Certified Information Privacy Professional/Europe (CIPP/E) certification program.

 - Introduces key European data protection laws and regulatory bodies, describing the evolution toward a harmonised legislative framework.

 Module 2: Personal data

 - Defines and differentiates between types of data as defined by the GDPR, including personal, anonymous, pseudonymous and special categories.